10 Ways of Wiping You’ll Wish You Never Knew

 Why We Need Better

-There is one law that binds all of humanity: what goes in must come out.
+There is one thing that we all have in common: what goes in must come out.
 We all have to poop and sometimes it isn't the part of our day that we look forward to most.
-And for good reason—sometimes the toilet paper options available to us aren't the most appealing.
+And for good reason—depending on where you are toilet paper options aren't the most appealing.

-Looking back in time to see what our ancestors did, we see all sorts of ingenuity.
+Looking back in time to see what our ancestors did, the best way to wipe has constantly evolved.

 Early on people used everything they had available to them such as sticks, leaves, corn, rocks, fruit skins, water, hands, wool, or hemp.
-Some people shared a cloth with their family that was kept by the toilet.
-Some people used a communal rope.
+At times, people hared a cloth with their family that was kept by the toilet.

 Compared to all these options, toilet paper seems like a legitimate gift from the heavens.
-To many of us, toilet paper is the only option we have.
+For many of us, toilet paper is the only wiping solution we have ever known.
 Considering that it keeps us from having to use rocks to wipe, it seems kind of amazing.
 However, toilet paper does come with its share of issues.

 It doesn’t take too much of a leap to realize that toilet paper doesn’t give you the best clean.
-Toilet paper is often known to cause hemorrhoids and generally raw butt from the constant tugging you subject your sensitive parts to in achieving that perfect clean.
-We’ve all been there.
-It’s tough.
+Toilet paper is often known to cause hemorrhoids and raw butts from the constant tugging trying to achieving that perfect clean.
+The more you wipe the more toilet paper turns into sandpaper.

 So what options do you have in getting a clean and friction-free wipe?
-This is where Fresh Peaches can save your butt and the environment.
-You can be confident you have the freshest peaches anywhere you go and you won’t have to worry about you’re clogging toilets while you’re at it.
+This is where Fresh Peaches can save your tushie and the environment.
+You can be confident you have the freshest tushie anywhere you go and you won’t have to worry about clogging toilets while you’re at it.